Simplifying Dependent Reductions in the Polyhedral Model: Simplifying Dependent Reductions Problem

-\paragraph{Dependency constraints} The dependency constraints enforce that $\Theta$ satisfies the dependency of $\textit{prog}'$.
-Specifically, it requires that for each pair of statements S and T that potentially occur in $\textit{prog}'$, their scheduling functions $\Theta_\text{S}, \Theta_\text{T}$ satisfy the dependence relation $\mathcal{D}_\text{S, T}$.
-On the high level, we set up the constraints just the same as in \Cref{eq:ilpscheduleconvex}.
-However, the dependence matrix $D_\text{S, T}$ now contains entries with (linear) terms with unknowns from $\vec{r}_1 ... \vec{r}_n$.
-An informative argument for why $D_\text{S, T}$ contains these unknown entries is: if we look from the recursive ST view, each application of ST introduces a reuse direction unknown $\vec{r}_i$, and the algorithm recurses down to the residual reductions -- for the next recursive application, we can think of it as taking in a program with both the original program's parameters, and also the reuse vector unknowns introduced by the previous ST application.
-The residual reductions' domains then have space extended by all $\vec{r}_1 ... \vec{r}_n$.
+The dependence constraints enforce that $\Theta$ satisfies the dependences of $\textit{prog}'$.
+Specifically, it requires that for each pair of statements $S_1$ and $S_2$ that potentially occur in $\textit{prog}'$, their scheduling functions $\Theta^{S_1}, \Theta^{S_2}$ satisfy the dependence relation $\mathcal{D}_{S_1, S_2}$.
+At a high level, we set up the dependence constraints just the same as in \Cref{eq:ilpscheduleconvex}; however, with \Cref{eq:mssrproblemstatementcorrect} we allow the dependence matrix $D_{S_1, S_2}$ to contain entries with (linear) terms with unknowns from $\vec{r}_1 ... \vec{r}_n$.
+An informative argument for why $D_{S_1, S_2}$ contains these unknown entries is: if we look from the recursive ST view, each application of ST introduces a reuse vector variable $\vec{r}_i$, and the algorithm recurses down to the residual reductions -- for the next recursive application, we can think of it as taking in a program with both the original program's parameters and the reuse vectors introduced by the previous ST application.
+The residual reductions' domains then have space extended by $\vec{r}_1 ... \vec{r}_n$.

+\begin{changednospace}{mgreen} \paragraph{Example} We\rline{bilpdependencyexample} formulate the dependence constraints (\Cref{line:mssrproblemstatementcorrecttexistheta}) for $\textit{prog}'$ in \Cref{lst:bilpstexample}.
+This step is the same as in \Cref{sec:ilp_scheduling} except that the dependence relations' constraint matrices, instead of being constant matrices, now contain $r_1$ and $r_2$ as integer variables.
+For brevity of presentation, we will give the example of formulating the dependence constraint (i.e. \Cref{eq:ilpscheduleconvex,eq:ilp_scheduling_after_farkas}) for statement \texttt{S1AddReuse} to itself.
+The rest of the dependence constraints between other pairs of statements can be formulated in the same way.